CIA black sites: Representations by the Bush administration

 In a September 29, 2006, speech, Bush stated: "Once captured, Abu Zubaydah, Ramzi bin al-Shibh, and Khalid Sheikh Mohammed were taken into custody of the Central Intelligence Agency.
 The questioning of these and other suspected terrorists provided information that helped us protect the American people.
 They helped us break up a cell of Southeast Asian terrorist operatives that had been groomed for attacks inside the United States.
 They helped us disrupt an al Qaeda operation to develop anthrax for terrorist attacks.
 They helped us stop a planned strike on a U.S. Marine camp in Djibouti, and to prevent a planned attack on the U.S. Consulate in Karachi, and to foil a plot to hijack passenger planes and to fly them into Heathrow Airport and London's Canary Wharf."

 On July 20, 2007, Bush made an executive order banning torture of captives by intelligence officials.

-In a September 7, 2007, public address to the Council on Foreign Relations in New York, rare for a sitting Director of Central Intelligence, General Michael Hayden praised the program of detaining and interrogating prisoners, and credited it with providing 70 percent of the National Intelligence Estimate on the threat to America released in July.
-Hayden said the CIA has detained fewer than 100 people at secret facilities abroad since 2002, and even fewer prisoners have been secretly transferred to or from foreign governments.
-In a 20-minute question-and-answer session with the audience, Hayden disputed assertions that the CIA has used waterboarding, stress positions, hypothermia and dogs to interrogate suspects—all techniques that have been broadly criticized.
-"That's a pretty good example of taking something to the darkest corner of the room and not reflective of what my agency does" Hayden told one person from a human rights organization.

-Information derived from investigative reporting

-The vast majority of information that has been provided to the public about black sites has been the result of investigative reporting.
-For full details, see the section below on the media and investigative history.

-Specific facts surrounding sites

-As discussed in the preceding section, many of the facts surrounding black sites remain controversial.
-The identity of detainees and the location of sites are known with varying degrees of certainty, though many facts have been discovered in substantial detail.